 The kink in the trend shown in Figure 1 corresponds to energy densities from 400 – 700 MeV/fm3, comparable to the densities achieved at the LHC.
 Above this kink are energy values that correspond to quark matter.
 The authors found that the most massive stars allowed by their EoSs all fell above the kink, and would have quark cores.
 However, the less massive 1.44-2 solar mass stars lay on and around the kink, making the contents of their cores uncertain.

 The authors originally allowed a large range of energy densities and pressures into their EoSs, to avoid biasing their results.
 But when the allowed speed of sound, which depends on energy density and pressure, is limited to the theoretically expected value, the authors find that their two-solar-mass stars all contain a quark core.

 Figure 2 shows the expected mass and radius of the quark matter core that corresponds to each individual EoS the authors investigated.
 Each dot is an equation of state and the color relates to the likelihood that it would exist in nature.
 According to the predictions in this paper, the most massive neutron stars we’ve observed may contain large quark matter cores and most neutron stars with a mass of two suns would have a quark core of at least 3 km.

-particularly fascinating because they can be observed in gravitational waves and light.
+While the field of gravitational wave astronomy is still very young, the LIGO consortium has detected one merger of two neutron stars.
+Neutron star mergers are particularly fascinating because they can be observed in gravitational waves and light.
 The merging of stars with quark cores may result in a shock wave from the interface of nuclear matter with the quark matter, which has the potential to be observed in gravitational wave signals.